kubernetes/website/content/en/docs/concepts/security/security-checklist.md

 comprehensive documentation on each topic.
 It does not claim to be exhaustive and is meant to evolve.

+On how to read and use this document:
-The order of topics does not reflect an order of priority.
+- The order of topics does not reflect an order of priority.
+- Some checklist items are detailed in the paragraph below the list of each section.

 {{< caution >}}
 Checklists are **not** sufficient for attaining a good security posture on their